Josh Bell Player Props: Guardians vs. Brewers

 Brewers Pitching Rankings

-- The 8.2 strikeouts per nine innings put together by the Brewers pitching staff ranks 26th in the league.

-- The Brewers' 4.08 team ERA ranks 13th among all MLB pitching staffs.
+- The Brewers have the 12th-ranked team ERA across all MLB pitching staffs (4.04).

-- The lefty's most recent time out was on Saturday against the Pittsburgh Pirates, when he tossed five scoreless innings while giving up two hits.
+- His most recent time out was on Sunday against the Pittsburgh Pirates, when the righty went six innings, surrendering two earned runs while allowing two hits.

-- In nine games this season, the 36-year-old has a 3.28 ERA and 5.4 strikeouts per nine innings, while allowing a batting average of .227 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.